Free video editors are a way to save some money, and we have many options.

 VSDC includes color correction, grouping objects, screen recorder, webcam recording, and slideshow creation options.

-In contrast, Shotcut has effect keyframes, project notes, subtitle editor, voiceover, ripple, lift, append and overwrite tools.
+Shotcut has effect keyframes, project notes, subtitle editor, voiceover, ripple, lift, append, and overwrite tools.

 I don’t think either will disappoint because we find several video effects on both.
-You find 129 video effects in the VSDC.
+We find 129 video effects in the VSDC.
 These effects are grouped into categories:

 - Quick styles